Prince-of-Nothing/oop-course-repo/README.md

-# OOP COURSE GIT TRACKING
+# OOP COURSE Laboratories

-This is a public repository that contains OOP course tracked materials.
+This is a private repository that stores the labs done by Pleșu Dinu for OOP course